ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {{site.data.keyword.vcf-aas}} has nearly identical features and capabilities that are used in {{site.data.keyword.vm-shared}}, in addition to a few new capabilities and performance improvements.

-The key capabilities that both platforms offer are:
+The key capabilities of both platforms are:
 * Private-only connectivity
 * IBM Operated Management Plane with 99.99 availability SLA, based on VMware Cloud Director, with API connectivity
 * On-demand (hourly), reserved (monthly), 1 and 3-year committed use